 6. Use everything up

 Make your purchases last longer by using everything to the last drop.

 Scrape out the very last drop of peanut butter from the jar, squeeze and roll that toothpaste tube until you’re sure nothing more can come out, and use the last dregs of makeup before you buy another eye shadow or mascara.
 Consider watering down juice or even cleaning supplies just a bit to make them last longer.

 7. Get neighborly

 Neighbors who helped each other out fared better during the Great Depression.
 Why not try to build communal goodwill now to help everyone save?
-Don’t go out and buy a chainsaw for a one-time job when your neighbor would gladly lend you his.
+Don’t go out and buy a chainsaw for a one-time job when your neighbor would gladly lend you hers.